Legislative Initiatives

 Even though the law has a 15-year implementation timeline, the Kihei Wastewater Reclamation Facility has already completed installation of a new ultraviolet disinfection channel with capacity to treat all the injection well effluent discharges from Kihei WWRF, but fecal indicator bacteria readings in effluent remain above the detection limit for the test in the most recent Underground Injection Control Program monitoring of injection well discharges.

-When queried, the Maui County Department of Environmental Management disclosed that they are planning to implement fixes to “pinch points” in Kihei WWRF plumbing that are preventing disinfection of all injection well discharges, which will enable 100% R-1 effluent production by FY2027, to eliminate the release of disease-causing pathogens from municipal injection wells in South Maui for good.
+When queried, the Maui County Department of Environmental Management disclosed that they are planning to implement fixes to “pinch points” in Kihei WWRF plumbing that are preventing disinfection of all injection well discharges, with the installation of remaining necessary upgrades for 100% R-1 at the Kihei WWRF starting as soon as FY2027 or July, 2026, to eliminate the release of disease-causing pathogens from municipal injection wells in South Maui for good.

 Now it’s time for a statewide version of Maui County’s Bill 52 that would mandate universal disinfection and treatment to R-1 standards for all municipal wastewater discharges by all State and County operated wastewater treatment and reclamation facilities across Hawaii.
-Effluent water quality testing results describing fecal indicator bacteria levels measured in wastewater effluent produced by each of Oahu’s nine municipal disposal methods were recently added to www.FlushAware.com and indicate a wide range of disinfection treatment levels and resultant pathogen threat in effluent discharging from municipal plants across the island.
+Effluent water quality testing results describing fecal indicator bacteria levels measured in wastewater effluent produced by all statewide municipal disposal methods were recently added to www.FlushAware.com and indicate a wide range of disinfection treatment levels and resultant pathogen threat in effluent discharging from municipal plants across the island.

 The State of Hawaii urgently needs a uniform wastewater effluent quality mandate that requires treatment of all municipal discharges to the Hawaii State Department of Health R-1 standard — including reef-safe disinfection.